jro31/jethro-codes/_articles/projects/blocks-falling.md

 There wasn't space to have it on row `1`, because there's a `Z` block already there.
 But if we'd thrown a 'game over' while there was still an empty row at the top, visually it is very poor.

-So instead, we add _half_ of this `S` block onto row `0`, so that they player can see that their stack of blocks actually _did_ make it to the top of the game board.
+So instead, we add _half_ of this `S` block onto row `0`, so that the player can see that their stack of blocks actually _did_ make it to the top of the game board.

 That's what